 Hit Point Systems:

 The vast majority of U.S. campaign larps these days are played with some kind of Nero variant rules.
+I’ve linked to an Accelerant rules system larp played at Ye Olde Commons in Charlton Ma.
 These rules are quite similar to table top role playing.
 You have a character sheet, hit points, stats and skills.
 Except you actually carry the weapons, and fight with them.
-Although being about role play as much as it is about combat this style of larp is game mechanics heavy.
+Although being about role play as much as it is about combat this structure of larp is game mechanics heavy.
 Players will have a host of skills and spells to build their character with.
-These games are very well rounded with storytelling, drama, sword swinging, spell casting, lock picking and just about anything else a classic table top game can offer.
+These games are very well balanced between storytelling, drama, sword swinging, spell casting, lock picking and just about anything else a classic table top game can offer.

 Hit Location Systems: